#445 - Colin, Carras and A Big Frozen Bag of Mince

 And not just planning for me, planning for three people who are neurologically different to me.

-really a great big melting pass lou lost a bank card before we got there wow it's a rich
+It is a great big melting pass.
+Lou lost a bank card before we got there.

-and then her second bank card before we left so for the last three days she had no bank card because she'd lost both of them it's quite poor tapestry then it's for lou yeah um so are you gen then just lending her money no she's using sort of various apps
+And then her second bank card before we left.
+So for the last three days, she had no bank card because she'd lost both of them.

 Yeah.